 Windows has released Windows Update 1903 with many new features on May 21, 2019.
 But many of the users are yet to receive the update, and when they are trying to update their Windows they are getting stuck at 60-70%.
 If you are facing the same problem and finding a solution for your problem, you are in the right place.
 There are many reasons for which this problem can happen to the user, but for majority of the users it is a Windows Update bug.
 Follow these easy solutions if you cannot install Windows Update 1903 normally from Windows settings application.

-Though this post is written considering the problem related to Windows Update 1903, but these fixes will also work for the future Windows 10 Updates.
+Though this post is written considering the problem related to Windows Update 1903, but these fixes will also work for the future Windows 10 Updates also.
 But before moving ahead for the fixes, first attempt these initial workarounds.

 1. Check for Windows Update from Settings application.
 You can access the Settings application just by pressing Windows Key+I.